 Table E-2 also describes those vessels that are considered to be smaller vessels for purposes of this analysis.
 There is not a clear distinction between large and small vessels in the Amendment 80 fleet.
 The final Environmental Assessment/ Regulatory Impact Review/Final Regulatory Flexibility Analysis (EA/RIR/FRFA) prepared for Amendment 80 (Amendment 80 Analysis) indicated that vessels of smaller sizes had a lower retention rate than larger vessels.
-For purposes of this analysis, smaller vessels refers to vessels less than 144 feet LOA because the available data suggests that those vessels are most likely to have a difficult time achieving GRS requirements if fishing without participation in a cooperative.
+For purposes of this analysis, smaller vessels refers to vessels less than 144 feet LOA because the available data suggests that those vessels may have more difficulty achieving GRS requirements relative to larger vessels.
 Based on the Amendment 80 analysis, vessels less than 144 feet LOA retained 63 percent of their total catch during 1995 through 2003.
 This is slightly less than the GRS rate in 2008 of 65 percent.
-While the retention rates by vessels under 144 feet LOA during this time frame may not reflect current retention rates, particularly for vessels targeting specific species with higher retention rates, or under cooperative management which reduces the incentive to race for fish, it provides some indication of the relative size of vessels that may have a difficult time meeting higher GRS requirements, and provides a useful focal point for this analysis.
+While the retention rates by vessels under 144 feet LOA during this time frame may not reflect current retention rates, particularly for vessels targeting specific species with higher retention rates, or under cooperative management which reduces the incentive to race for fish.
+The 144 foot LOA limit provides some indication of the relative size of vessels that may need to make substantial adjustments to accommodate increasing retention requirements, and provides a useful focal point for this analysis.